 As is the case with most plants, well-draining soil is key.
-Avoid planting in saturated soil.
-And make sure to bury the crown slightly beneath the surface, but not too low or it will hinder flower production.
+Never plant in saturated soil.
+And make sure to bury the crown slightly beneath the surface.
+But don’t bury it too low, or it will hinder flower production.

 In addition to good drainage, your hellebore will benefit from an annual application of manure or compost to boost flower production.

 Maintaining your hellebores is easy and rarely requires more than removing dead leaves.
 I trim off last year’s foliage just as new shoots are appearing.
 As a result, the flowers bloom ahead of the leaves.
 Hellebores look especially attractive when combined with other spring blooming bulbs, like snowdrops and daffodils.